Gallbladder cancer is a rare and aggressive disease that is often found incidentally.

 There are no screening tests for gallbladder cancer like there are for some other cancers, which makes it harder to find the disease at an early stage.

-“The majority of people with early disease have no symptoms or will present with nonspecific symptoms like abdominal pain, nausea, vomiting or loss of appetite that resemble gallstone disease or cholecystitis,” says Sylvia Alarcon, MD, a medical oncologist specializing in gastrointestinal cancers at Roswell Park Comprehensive Cancer Center.
+“The majority of people with early disease have no symptoms or will present with nonspecific symptoms like abdominal pain, nausea, vomiting or loss of appetite that resemble gallstone disease or cholecystitis,” said Sylvia Alarcon, MD, a former medical oncologist specializing in gastrointestinal cancers at Roswell Park Comprehensive Cancer Center.
 “Patients are often diagnosed incidentally with gallbladder cancer during or after surgery to remove the gallbladder due to gallstones.”

 Am I at higher risk for gallbladder cancer?

 Staying healthy, exercising and not smoking, in addition to adopting healthier habits, will only help so much in reducing the risk of developing gallbladder cancer.
 But it is a rare disease, happening more often in parts of the world outside North America (i.e., South America, northern India, Pakistan, Japan, etc.), and is more likely to affect women than men and white people compared with people of other ethnicities.
 The risk of developing gallbladder cancer also increases with age.